reece-bennett/moodboard/PLANNING.md

 - [ ] Support for uploading image as multipart data
 - [ ] Delete image on disk when DELETE is executed (delete in the request handler, or run a periodic task to check for deleted images?)
 - [ ] Image tags, sorting and viewing by tag
-- [ ] Add settings page for chrome extension, get OAuth ID and API URL from here
-- [ ] Icon for favicon and Chrome extension
-- [ ] Show the saved image with link to the board after saving with the Chrome extension
+- [ ] Each image should have the URL of the original source image to allow easy re-download

 ## Fields